Guides comparing senior care options including home care, assisted living, memory care, and nursing homes.

 If you're weighing assisted living vs. a nursing home in Alaska for a parent, the choice really turns on two things: the level of care they need, and who's going to pay for it.

-The cost of senior care in Alaska is the highest in the country.
-A nursing home runs about $364,453 a year, more than triple the national median, and assisted living about $122,376.
+The cost of senior care in Alaska is among the highest in the country.

 "Home care" and "home health" sound interchangeable, but in Alaska they are two different services, and the difference decides who pays.

-A nursing-home room in Alaska runs about $364,453 a year, the highest cost in the nation and more than triple the national median, so most families cannot pay out of pocket for long.
+A nursing-home room in Alaska runs about $333,975 a year, the highest cost in the nation and nearly triple the national median, so most families cannot pay out of pocket for long.

 The choice between assisted living and memory care in Arizona starts with one honest question about your parent's safety.